|

 The Murdock Family Arrives

-Channing personally cut new trails and managed the installation of the chairlift with a group of high school students.
+Work continued through the summer with Channing managing the installation of the chairlift and a crew of six to twelve mostly high school students.
 Jane handled the bookkeeping and payroll, with Channing telling the Berkshire Eagle, "She does all this work, even though she's expecting our second child soon."
+Asked by a reporter when their child was due, Channing responded, "Around the first of November, along with the chairlift."
 Their second son, Timmy, was born just before the ski season started.
+Both in their mid to late 20s, the Murdocks were the youngest ski area owners around.

 The summit double circa 1963-64 |